breakpointHQ/VOODOO/README.md

 * 📜 Content Scripts - inject arbitrary JavaScript to any page
 * 🔍 Interceptor - capture browser traffic (url, headers, body, etc)
 * 🔑 Keylogger - records user keystrokes on any site
+* 📋 Template - define one or more script injections

 ## Requirements
 * ruby >= 2.0.0